rust-stuco/lectures/week10/smart_pointers.md

 # Computing the Size of Types

-Recall the Message enum we defined back in week 3:
+Recall the `Message` enum we defined back in Week 3:

 ```rust
 enum Message {